Admissions Interview Dos and Don’ts

 Send a thank you note.

-After the interview, be sure to have your student send a thank you message in the form of an email or card.
-The admissions team really appreciates this small gesture and it can leave a lasting impression.
+After the interview, have your student send a thank-you email or card to the admissions team.
+This small gesture goes a long way and can leave a lasting impression.

 Practicing for the Interview Webinar